 Paul has a Technical Theatre Award for Outstanding Achievement In Sound 2013; a BroadwayWorld.com Fans’ Choice Award 2009 for Billy Elliot The Musical; a Helpmann Award (Australia) nomination 2008 for Billy Elliot The Musical, an Irish Times Theatre Award nomination 2004 for Crestfall; a Lucille Lortel Award nomination 2004 for Far Away, and a Drama Desk Award nomination 2003 for The Chairs.

-Paul is currently in rehearsals for Tree for the Manchester International Festival / Young Vic.
+Paul is currently in previews for Tree for the Manchester International Festival / Young Vic.

 Next, it’s A Very Expensive Poison at the Old Vic, opening August, and The Inheritance on Broadway, opening November.

-The musical version of A Local Hero, premiered in 2019 at Edinburgh's Lyceum Theatre, is coming to The Old Vic in June 2020.
+The musical Local Hero, premiered in 2019 at Edinburgh's Lyceum Theatre, is coming to The Old Vic in June 2020.

 See Current & Recent for more details